gooch/sustainable_energy_without_the_hot_air/book.md

 in human terms.
 In this book, we’ll express everything in a single set of personal units that everyone can relate to.

 The unit of **energy** I have chosen is the kilowatt-hour (kWh).
-Thisquantity is called “one unit” on electricity bills, and it costs a domestic userabout 10p in the UK in 2008.
-As we’ll see, most individual daily choicesinvolve amounts of energy equal to small numbers of kilowatt-hours.
+This quantity is called “one unit” on electricity bills, and it costs a domestic user about 10p in the UK in 2008.
+As we’ll see, most individual daily choices involve amounts of energy equal to small numbers of kilowatt-hours.

 When we discuss **powers** (rates at which we use or produce energy),the main unit will be the kilowatt-hour per day (kWh/d).
-We’ll also occa-sionally use the watt (40 W ≈ 1kWh/d) and the kilowatt (1 kW = 1000 W= 24 kWh/d), as I’ll explain below.
-The kilowatt-hour per day is a nicehuman-sized unit: most personal energy-guzzling activities guzzle at arate of a small number of kilowatt-hours per day.
-For example, one 40 Wlightbulb, kept switched on all the time, uses **one** kilowatt-hour per day.Some electricity companies include graphs in their electricity bills, show-ing energy consumption in kilowatt-hours per day.
-I’ll use the same unitfor all forms of power, not just electricity.
-Petrol consumption, gas con-sumption, coal consumption: I’ll measure all these powers in kilowatt-hours per day.
+We’ll also occasionally use the watt (40 W ≈ 1kWh/d) and the kilowatt (1 kW = 1000 W= 24 kWh/d), as I’ll explain below.
+The kilowatt-hour per day is a nice human-sized unit: most personal energy-guzzling activities guzzle at a rate of a small number of kilowatt-hours per day.
+For example, one 40 W light-bulb, kept switched on all the time, uses **one** kilowatt-hour per day.Some electricity companies include graphs in their electricity bills, showing energy consumption in kilowatt-hours per day.
+I’ll use the same unit for all forms of power, not just electricity.
+Petrol consumption, gas consumption, coal consumption: I’ll measure all these powers in kilowatt-hours per day.
 Let me make this clear: for some people, the word “power”means only *electrical* energy consumption.
-But this book concerns *all* formsof energy consumption and production, and I will use the word “power”for all of them.
+But this book concerns *all* forms of energy consumption and production, and I will use the word “power”for all of them.

 One kilowatt-hour per day is roughly the power you could get fromone human servant.
 The number of kilowatt-hours per day you use is thusthe